natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-22-day-nineteen.markdown

 ![Kelly taking in the scenery](/assets/blog_photos/181222/p1060515.jpg)

-The second image is me simply contemplating what the best composition is for my next photo.
+The image below was taken by Kelly.
+It shows me simply contemplating what the best composition is for my next photo.

 ![Natasja on the Marr Ice Piedmont](/assets/blog_photos/181222/img_1670.jpg)